JacobLevinson/easy_arduino_BLE/README.md

    pip install pygatt
 5. Run the controller_BLE.py python program on you PC.

-The IMU accelerometer data should be pritning to your terminal now!
+The IMU accelerometer data should be printing to your terminal now!